angstwad/docker.ubuntu/README.md

 Installs Docker on a version higher than Ubuntu 12.04.
 This role differs from other roles in that it specifically follows docker.io installation instructions for each Ubuntu version, 12.04 or 13.04+.

 **Note**: This role now defaults to installing the lxc-docker package, the latest package from the docker.io repository.
-There have been recent changes to the "interface" of this role, so to speak, and the changes are breaking for those using in a parameterize
+There have been recent changes to the "interface" of this role, so to speak, and the changes are breaking for those using this as a parameterized role.

 **Example Play**:
 ```